Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 Raechel Calungsod, Stacey Chen, Sophie Liu

 ### Project Description:
 This project is a Whitespace interpreter.
-Whitespace is an esoteric programming language written by Edwin Brady and Chris Morris in 2002.
+Whitespace is an esoteric programming language that was written by Edwin Brady and Chris Morris in 2002.
 Whitespace only takes in spaces, tabs, and new lines and translates it into plaintext or executable code using a set algorithm.
 Our Whitespace interpreter can do two things depending on the option used: take in a file containing Whitespace and print out the code consisting of "[Tab]", "[Space]", or "[LF]" (for line feed, or new lines), or take